mothur/mothur.github.io/_wiki/cluster.fragments.md

 The **cluster.fragments** command expects a fasta-formatted file.
 A names file may also be provided and when a sequence is determined to be a fragment of a larger sequence, the list of names corresponding to the sequence names will be merged.
-Let\'s take a look at the esophagus.fasta file.
+Let's take a look at the esophagus.fasta file.
 It contains 710 sequences.

     mothur > unique.seqs(fasta=esophagus.fasta)

 After running unique.seqs, we find that esophagus.unique.fasta contains 656 unique sequences.
-Now let\'s see if any of those sequences are fragments of another sequence.
+Now let's see if any of those sequences are fragments of another sequence.

     mothur > cluster.fragments(fasta=esophagus.unique.fasta, name=esophagus.names)